The Rye executable is more than just a language runtime - it’s a versatile command-line tool for evaluation, scripting, and interactive exploration.

 # creates file bad.csv

-Do the code and then enter Rye console.
+Execute code and then enter the Rye console:

 # evaluates the code and enters console